MCPI-Revival/minecraft-pi-reborn/docs/modding/MY_FIRST_MOD.md

    ```
 2. This should create `lib<your-mod-name>.so` in your newly created build directory.
 3. Copy it to the `mods` folder in your profile directory.
-4. Run MCPI-Reborn from a terminal, it should now print your log message on startup!
+4. Run MCPI-Reborn from the terminal, it should now print your log message on startup!
 5. Congratulations!
-You have a now created a simple mod!
+You have now created a simple mod!